PassFort/integration-docs/source/00-config.html.md

 The `credentials` field contains exactly one field, `fields`, which specify an array of single values needed for your integration to contact the data provider and authorize itself successfully.
-For most checks, the customer will provide these as part of configuring your integration, but for resold checks these may also be provided by PassFort directly.
+Customers will provide these as part of configuring your integration.
+For checks with reselling enabled, these credentials will not be sent.

+Per PassFort's general API compatibility policies, we may add new types for configuration fields at any time, although existing types will not be removed.

 <aside class="warning">
   You should not alter existing credential fields once your integration is